de1chk1nd/F5k8sCalicoLab/docs/source/PreWork.rst

 .. admonition:: For the techer's pets ...

-      I use this first part of the video to show case calico to partner and cutomers - and generally it is well received
+      I took the first part of the video and use the whiteboarding to show case calico to partner and customer.

+      It is and generally well received and it is easy to learn, as the mechanic is just simple routing (low hanging fruit)